-Toby Michael Younis is a full time treasure hunter based in Albuquerque, New Mexico.
-He and his business partner, Shelley Carney, are currently searching for the treasure Forrest Fenn hid someplace in the mountains North of Santa Fe.
+Toby Michael Younis is a semi-retired content creator and part-time treasure hunter based in Albuquerque, New Mexico.
+He and his business partner, Shelley Carney, are currently producing content and searching for the treasure Forrest Fenn hid somewhere in the mountains north of Santa Fe.

 He was formerly the CEO and Executive Director at Videotero, LLC, a video-based digital media marketing training, consulting and production company.

 Born in Santa Fe, New Mexico, he graduated from St. Michael’s High School in 1966 and attended the University of New Mexico from September 1966 to December, 1969 when he enlisted in the United States Army.
 He spent five years in the Special Operations Detachment of the Army Security Agency including 2 years service in the Republic of Viet Nam.
 He is a wounded and decorated veteran of combat.

 After his military service, Mr. Younis lived in Washington, DC from 1974 to 2010.
 He served with the National Security Agency as an intelligence analyst from 1974 to 1979.
 During this period he also completed his college education with a degree in Visual Arts from the Corcoran School of Art and Design at George Washington University in 1978.

 Upon leaving the Agency, Mr. Younis formed Videotero, LLC.
 From 1979 to 2010 he worked on over 200 photographic, cinemagraphic, and videographic projects for 17 different agencies in the U. S. Intelligence Community.
 In 1995 he formed B2G Marketing Consulting, LLC to provide government marketing advice and training to Federal Contractors.
 He has also produced more than 50 television programs for Public Access Stations in Fairfax, Virginia; Miami, Florida; San Francisco, California; and Albuquerque, New Mexico.

 He is father to six children and grandfather to ten.